Page Reviewed / Updated - March 09, 2021

 PCA Services and ADHP are operated under the DC state Medicaid plan and are administered by the Department of Health Care Finance (DHCF).

 To be eligible for Personal Care Aide Services or Adult Day Health, District of Columbia residents must be enrolled in the state Medicaid plan.
 For those who are elderly (over the age of 65), an applicant’s income and resources (assets) are considered.
-As of 2020, a senior’s income cannot be greater than $1,063 / month, a figure that is equivalent to 100% of the current Federal Poverty Level (FPL).
+As of 2021, a senior’s income cannot be greater than $1,073 / month, a figure that is equivalent to 100% of the current Federal Poverty Level (FPL).
 The asset limit is $4,000.
 However, not all of an individual’s assets count towards eligibility purposes, meaning they are exempt.
-Examples include one’s house (up to an equity value of $893,000), home furnishings, an automobile, and personal items, such as clothing.
+Examples include one’s house (up to an applicant equity interest value of $906,000), home furnishings, an automobile, and personal items, such as clothing.

 If an applicant is over either or both limits, this does not automatically mean that Medicaid eligibility is impossible.
 What it does mean is that reallocation of income and assets are necessary so that they are not counted towards eligibility.
 For example, assets can be spent on an irrevocable funeral trust or home improvements to increase a senior’s safety, mobility, and independence.
 Reallocation can sometimes be complicated and one does not want to unknowingly violate Medicaid’s Look-Back Period.
 For these reasons, it is highly suggested one consult a Medicaid planning professional if over the income and / or asset limit(s).

-Long Term Care Services and Supports, such as Personal Care Aide Services and Adult Day Health also require a functional need.
+For Personal Care Aide Services and Adult Day Health, a functional need is also required.
 Generally speaking, a senior must have difficulty performing at least one of the following ADLs within the week prior to application: bathing, dressing, toileting, walking, transferring, or eating.

 Adult Day Health is a daytime program that provides supervision, structured activities (therapeutic, recreational, and social), meals and snacks (including special diets), medication administration, nursing services, and personal care assistance with ADLs.
 Transportation to and from the facility may also be available.